AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##TRIX - Triple Exponential Moving Average
 ### Description
-The TRIX indicator was developed by Jack Hutson.
-It is a 1-day rate-of-change indicator, meaning that day 2 is divided by day 1, day 3 by day 2 and so on, and this is applied to a triple exponential moving average of the closing prices.
-The result is a zero line fluctuating oscillator which, based on its stability, is used as trend indicator.
+Jack Hutson developed this TRIX indicator, which is a 1-day rate-of-change indicator.
+What this means is that day 2 is divided by day 1, day 3 by day 2 and so on and so forth, and this is then applied to a triple exponential moving average of the closing prices.
+This results in a zero line fluctuating oscillator which is used as trend indicator thanks to its stability.

 ### Interpretation
 A buy signal is created when the TRIX indicator crosses the zero line from bottom to top.
 A sell signal is generated when the zero line is broken in a downwards direction.